ONEARMY/community-platform/CONTRIBUTING.md

 We ask this so that we can better understand how you might fit in with the rest of the team, and maximise your contributions.
 From here we will then connect you to the github repository as well as slack channel which we use to handle regular communication.

 ## 📚 &nbsp; Ressources

-If you are unfamiliar with these technologies we suggest you first spend some time understanding how these frameworks function before getting in touch (as much as we’d love to be your teachers, we just don’t have the capacity to do that and build everything else).
-Here are a few links that might be of help on your journey:

 - https://www.udemy.com/react-redux/
   paid online course to cover most of the basics of React - it uses redux where we use mobx but rest is still very good